Erlang Calculator: Estimate the number of people you need

 The Erlang calculator considers the traffic intensity (the average number of arrivals per unit of time), the average call duration, and the desired service level (usually expressed as the percentage of calls answered within a certain time threshold).

-Suppose you want to determine how many surfers you need to handle the incoming calls in 1 hour.
-Historical data that tells you the average number of calls received per hour is 100, and the is 5 minutes (0.083 hours).
-Your target service level is to is 5 minutes (0.083 hours).
+- Suppose you want to determine how many surfers you need to handle the incoming calls in 1 hour.
+Historical data that tells you the average number of calls received per hour is 100, Your target service level is 5 minutes (0.083 hours).
 Your target service level is to answer at least 80% of calls within 20 seconds.

 - Pw = probability of a delay when the customer waits to connect with a surfer, P > 0